The Man from Snowy River (1920 film): Shooting

 Shooting began in June 1920 on location at Mulgoa, Wallacia and Luddenham in the Blue Mountains.
+The cast and crew consisted of eighteen people.

 In order to obtain footage for the climactic race, Smith held a race day and invited horsemen from the local area to participate in four races at Luddenham.
+Mackay was injured during filming.

+Location filming was done down in the Snowy River country near Cooma.

+In July 1920 it was reported the film was Smith's most expensive to date.

+Release

+The movie was first released in Brisbane, then in other states.

+Smith's father helped distribute the film through New South Wales.

 Reception

 Critical

 Smith's Weekly praised the movie saying it had:

 Charming scenery, helped by clever photography and lighting.
-The story i» wholesomely exciting, with touches of kindlyhumour.
-The acting is excellent, though no great demands are ' made on those concerned...Mr.
-Smith is wise to show bush folk inan attractive light, whilst sacrificing nothing of the Australian atmosphere.
+The story i» wholesomely exciting, with touches of kindly humour.
+The acting is excellent, though no great demands are made on those concerned...Mr.
+Smith is wise to show bush folk in an attractive light, whilst sacrificing nothing of the Australian atmosphere.
 Here, at last, is a picture, not only for local consumption, but one that will be welcomed overseas.